macmv/bamboo/README.md

 and `proxy.yml` to override settings in the default config.
 Here you can do things like change the world generation, enable/disable plugins, and enable online mode for the proxy.

+Feel free to ask questions in the [discord](https://discord.gg/8CTr3N9yzU)!

 ### Features